Darksang/software-renderer/README.md

 # Executing

-After the executable is generated, copy *SDL2.dll* from lib/sdl2/win32 to where the executable is.
+After the executable is generated, copy *SDL2.dll* from *lib/sdl2/* (32 or 64 bits) to where the executable is.

 # Libraries Used